Demonic nightmares can be stopped

-We should make it a habit to mediate on God’s Word and fill our minds with His promises and instructions.
+We should make it a habit to meditate on God’s Word and fill our minds with His promises and instructions.

 Each night, we can offer our subconscious minds to the Holy Spirit and ask God to protect our sleep and dreams as we pray.

 Psalm 91:1,4-5 ESV He who dwells in the shelter of the Most High will abide in the shadow of the Almighty.
 He will cover you with his pinions, and under his wings you will find refuge; his faithfulness is a shield and buckler.
 You will not fear the terror of the night…

 10. Ask God to use the spiritual gift of dreaming for His glory